On the fragility of periodic tori for families of symplectic twist maps: Introduction and main results

 \end{cor}

-\begin{rmk} {Bialy and MacKay proved in \cite{BialyMcKay2004} that a generalized standard map of $\T^d\times \R^d$ that has no conjugate point (e.g., a {completely} integrable twist map has no conjugate point, {see also Definition \ref{Dptconj}}) has to be of the form $(q, p)\mapsto(q+p, p)$.
-Their proof uses in a crucial way the fact that the whole $2d$-dimensional annulus is foliated by invariant tori and then it does not imply our results, even for their choice of particular function $\ell_0$.
-In dimension 2, Suris \cite{Suris} exhibited an example of a generalized standard map that is {integrable} {(for all values of the parameter $\epsilon$ for which it is defined)}, but his example has singularities and does not satisfy the assumptions of Theorem \ref{teo 2}.}\\ {{\rm (ii)} In a different direction, Chen, Damjanovi\'{c} and Petrovi\'c investigate in \cite{CDP} sufficient conditions for an exact symplectic twist map to be integrable; in particular, they show that if such a map is close to $(q, p)\mapsto (q+p, p)$ and commutes with a map that is close to $(q, p)\mapsto (q+\alpha, p)$ and semi-conjugate to the Diophantine rotation $q\mapsto q+\alpha$, then it is integrable.\\ } \end{rmk}
+\begin{rmk} {Bialy and MacKay proved in \cite{BialyMcKay2004} that a generalized standard map of $\T^d\times \R^d$ that has no conjugate point\footnote{ We recall that, for a map $f:\T^d\times \R^d \righttoleftarrow$, two points $(q, p)$ and $f^n(q, p)$ with $n\not=0$ are said to be {\it conjugate} if $ Df^n(q, p) \big(\{0\}\times \R^d\big)\cap\big(\{ 0\}\times \R^d\big) \neq \{ (0,0)\}.$} (e.g., a {completely} integrable symplectic twist map has no conjugate point) has to be of the form $(q, p)\mapsto(q+p, p)$.
+Their proof uses in a crucial way the fact that the whole $2d$-dimensional annulus is foliated by invariant tori and then it does not imply our results, even for their choice of a particular function $\ell_0$.\\ {{\rm (ii)}} In dimension 2, Suris \cite{Suris} exhibited an example of a generalized standard map that is {integrable} {(for all values of the parameter $\epsilon$ for which it is defined)}, but his example has singularities and does not satisfy the assumptions of Theorem \ref{teo 2}.}\\ {{\rm (iii)} In a different direction, Chen, Damjanovi\'{c} and Petrovi\'c investigate in \cite{CDP} sufficient conditions for an exact symplectic twist map to be integrable; in particular, they show that if such a map is close to $(q, p)\mapsto (q+p, p)$ and commutes with a map that is close to $(q, p)\mapsto (q+\alpha, p)$ and semi-conjugate to the Diophantine rotation $q\mapsto q+\alpha$, then it is integrable.\\ } \end{rmk}